karlhorky/next-js-tricks/readme.md

 ## Security Headers including Content Security Policy (CSP)

-[Security headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#security) are HTTP headers that servers can send to configure security policies in the browser.
+[Security headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers#security) are HTTP headers that servers can send to configure security policies in the browser. [securityheaders.com](https://securityheaders.com/) can be used to show the security headers configured on a domain.

 To respond with security headers in a Next.js app, one method is to use [Middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware) to set headers on the request and response.
 This will work for routes using [Dynamic Rendering](https://nextjs.org/docs/app/building-your-application/rendering/static-and-dynamic-rendering#dynamic-rendering) for both the [App Router](https://nextjs.org/docs/app) and the [Pages Router](https://nextjs.org/docs/pages) (caveat: this cannot be used for routes which use [Static Rendering](https://nextjs.org/docs/app/building-your-application/rendering/static-and-dynamic-rendering#static-rendering-default)).